This post may contain affiliate links. Please read our disclosure policy.

 • Meanwhile, bring chicken broth to boil in a large saucepan.

 • Add ramen noodles to boiling broth and cook 1 minute.
-After 1 minute, add ginger and garlic; bring to boil and cook 2 minutes more, or until noodles are tender.
+After 1 minute, stir in ginger and garlic and add baby bok choy, cook 2 minutes more, or until bok choy has softened and noodles are tender.
 Remove from heat and stir in soy sauce and sesame oil.

 • Divide noodles evenly between two bowls.
-Peel and cut eggs in half lengthwise; top each bowl with 1/2 of baby spinach, two egg halves and desired amounts of sriracha and green onions.
+Peel and cut eggs in half lengthwise; top each bowl with 1/2 of bok choy, two egg halves and desired amounts of sriracha and green onions.
 Serve.

 Nutrition